penglinan/salesman/README.md

 ### 问你要catalog

-	 No. But we grouped the products by different collection
+	 No. But we grouped the products by different collection .
+	Can you tell me what kind of device you are using?
+Mobile phone or computer.
+	I can tell you how to search for products.

 ### 快递，快慢